Use Store Traffic Data To Make Well-Informed Decisions

 The layout of your store has an immediate effect on your shoppers – your retail store’s layout determines the way that traffic flows through your establishment.
 The better you understand retail store traffic, the more effective your store layout will be.
 Additionally, research indicates that stores that are laid out well have an increase in sales conversions.

 People counters are instrumental in determining the strengths and weaknesses of your store layout.
-The data that people counters collect will allow you to comprehend your retail store traffic on a higher level and allow you to make better informed business decisions.
+The data that people counters collect will allow you to comprehend your retail store traffic on a higher level and allow you to make better-informed informed business decisions.

-1. How many people are entering your store?
-Which entrances are they using?
+How many people are entering your store?

 People counters placed at your store entrances will not only tell you how many people are entering your establishment, they will also indicate which hours of the day, days of the week, and times of year that your store is busiest.
 This information will allow you to more efficiently schedule your employees.
 Knowing which entrances are most commonly used by your shoppers will also help you to plan out your entrance displays strategically.